woossi0/suite/docs/usermanual/source/dataadmin/jp2k/index.rst

 JPEG 2000 support is also available through the :ref:`GDAL formats extension <dataadmin.gdal>`.
 Having both the JPEG 2000 ("Direct") extension installed and GDAL JPEG 2000 support installed at the same time creates an issue with the REST importer, which is unable to determine which store to use.
 This is only an issue with REST; stores can be created without problem through the GeoServer UI.

+That said, the GDAL version of JPEG 2000 has better performance from the standard (Java-based) extension.

 ..
 Add tutorials here